saifu-a/covid-tracker/Documentation.md

 #### Algorithm used in drawing the Growth Rate Chart

-The following formula has been used to generate Daily Growth Rate graph
+The following formula has been used to generate Daily Growth Rate graph:

 $$PR = {\frac {(V_{present} - V_{past})} {V_{past}} * 100}$$